Intro-to-SE-Lab-Fall-21/1/README.md

+# Group 1- Email Client Project

-Group Members:
+## Group Members:

 ----------------

-Adam Thomas(amotiv)
+- Adam Thomas(amotiv)

-Connor Moody(mcmoody)
+- Connor Moody(mcmoody)

-Cooper Riley(cooper350)
+- Cooper Riley(cooper350)

-Project Description:
+## Project Description:

 ---------------------

-Creating a user friendly and easy to use email client for our users.
+- Creating a user friendly and easy to use email client for our users.

-Objective:
+## Objective:

 -----------

 The email client will need toperform the following functionalities:

--A user should be able to login into his account to access his emails.
+- A user should be able to login into his account to access his emails.

--A user should be able to compose, edit and send an email to other users.
+- A user should be able to compose, edit and send an email to other users.

--A user should be able to searchand forward emails to other users.
+- A user should be able to searchand forward emails to other users.

--A user should be able to sendattachments (image, files etc.) along with an email
+- A user should be able to sendattachments (image, files etc.) along with an email

-Languages:
+## Languages:

 ------------

-HTML
+- HTML

-CSS
+- CSS

-Javascript
+- Javascript

-Python
+- Python

-Frameworks:
+## Frameworks:

 -------------

-React
+- React

-Django
+- Django

-Features:
+## Features:

 -----------

+- User and administrator accounts
+- Send, receive and forward emails
+- Use attachments for files
+- Simple intuitive design